codeDeviator/Pictionary/README.md

 ## How To Deploy The Appicaltion
-You can use **bash script** to deploy this application on your local server.
+You can use my **bash script** to deploy this application on your local server.
 <a href="./deploy.sh">Go to deploy.sh</a>

 ### Instructions  for using the bash script